bdpiccolo/FSU-Microbial-Data-Analysis/docs/02-Rintro.md

 I bolded __object-oriented__ because it highlights a major advantage of __reproducibility__ in R and other programming-based langauge.
 Everything that is done in R uses named objects as either __functions__ or __data__.
 Understanding how functions manipulate __data types__ and __data structures__ is the foundation of working with R.  For example, if you want to obtain the mean over a set of numbers, the `mean` function is used to determine the mean of numbers within a __vector__.
 These bolded words and phrases may seem abstract at this point, but this chapter will expand these concepts.

 This chapter is dedicated to basic concepts needed to complete this course.
-Googling your question will more often then not provide an answer to your question, but there are several online tutorials for those interested in a deeper understanding of R.  Several of these courses are listed below.
+Googling your question will more often than not provide an answer to your question, but there are several online tutorials for those interested in a deeper understanding of R.  Several of these courses are listed below.

 - [DataCamp](https://www.datacamp.com/courses/free-introduction-to-r)
 - [Coursera](https://www.coursera.org/specializations/jhu-data-science)